 Our Cultural, Equity & Inclusion Statement

-You would be hard-pressed to find a theatre company more dedicated to Equity and Inclusion than HERO Theatre.
+You would be hard-pressed to find a theatre company more committed to equity and inclusion than HERO Theatre.

-The inspiration for HERO Theatre came about backstage in the wings of the Laura Pels Theatre during the Roundabout Theatre Company's production of The Milk Train Doesn't Stop Here Anymore.
-The show's star Olympia Dukakis turned to cast-mate, Puerto Rican artist Elisa Bocanegra, and asked: "Why do you look so sad all the time?"
+The inspiration for HERO Theatre was born backstage at the Laura Pels Theatre during the Roundabout Theatre Company’s production of The Milk Train Doesn’t Stop Here Anymore.
+Backstage, Olympia Dukakis turned to her castmate, Puerto Rican artist Elisa Bocanegra, and asked, “Why do you look so sad all the time?”

-Founded in 2011, HERO Theatre is a social and environmental justice theatre company.
-We seek to use art to model and bring about social progress by championing voices that need to be heard.
-Now.
+Founded in 2011, HERO Theatre is a social and environmental justice theatre company that uses art to model and accelerate social progress by championing voices that must be heard—now.

 Our Programming and Mentorship